 Step 5: Once you have clicked the Meta fields option, you need to reach out for the option that allows you to enable and Disable Product Metafields mapping on the newly opened page.
-Now, if you are a new Adnabu user, you need to enable the Product Metafields mapping to allow the process of integration with your Google Shopping feed.
+If you are a new Adnabu user, you need to enable the Product Metafields mapping to allow the integration process with your Google Shopping feed.

-Step 7: Now, head on to select all the desired attributes you would like to map to your Google Shopping Feed.
+Step 7: Now, select all the desired attributes you want to map to your Google Shopping Feed.

 Step 8: Once you have selected the desired attributes, you need to include the meta field key and the namespace you had previously created on your Shopify store.
 Your click confirms the settings and maps the meta field settings to your Google Shopping Feed.